WTMBerlin/generative-ai-course/README.md

 - Monday 21 October from 18:30 to 21:30
 - Monday 28 October from 18:30 to 21:30

+**Q. Is this course only for women**
+A. Everyone is welcome.
+Women Techmakers Berlin community is always open and inclusive to people of all backgrounds, regardless of gender, age, race, expertise, etc.

 ## Slack - our communication channel